-- 1. Find the overviews of the OPB Timer/Counter and the OPB Interrupt Controller (v1.00c) in the Processor IP Reference Guide.
+- 1. Find the overviews of the OPB Timer/Counter and the OPB Interrupt Controller in the Processor IP Reference Guide.
 From there you will find a link to the data sheets.
 Familiarize yourself with how these blocks work.
 The data sheets will also be posted on the course web page. - 2.
-In this lab you will be modifying the file lab2b.c, which should be in the code directory of your Lab2 project.
-The file was copied from the User_Area when you started Lab1.
+In this lab you will be modifying the file lab2b.c, which should be in the code directory of your Module 2 project.
+The file was in the m01.zip file you loaded for Module 1.
 Have a look at this file to understand what it does.
 In this lab you will be filling in the <TO BE DONE xxx> sections after XPS generates the header files to support the hardware. - 3.
 You should look at the Xilinx Lecture slides starting at slide 119 for an overview of the driver organization and conventions.
-You can get more details in the EST Tools Guide in the Driver section.
+You can get more details in the Driver Reference Guide.